 Consummation of the Merger is subject to certain closing conditions, including, among other things, (1) approval by our stockholders of the Required Voting Proposal, (2) approval by the Enliven stockholders of the adoption of the Merger Agreement, (3) Nasdaq's approval of the listing of the shares of our common stock to be issued in connection with the Merger, (4) the effectiveness of the Registration Statement, (5) our net cash as determined in accordance with the Merger Agreement being between \$75 million and \$95 million, (6) the waiting period under the HSR Act having expired or been terminated and (7) our closing of the previously announced Asset Sale.
+The closing condition set forth in clause (2) above was satisfied on January 25, 2023, when the Enliven stockholders approved adoption of the Merger Agreement.
+The closing condition set forth in clause (4) above was satisfied when the Registration Statement was declared effective by the SEC on January 23, 2023.
+The closing condition set forth in clause (6) above was satisfied on November 28, 2022, when the waiting period under the HSR Act expired without extension or a request for additional information or documentary material.
+The closing condition set forth in clause (7) above was satisfied on November 10, 2022, when the Asset Sale was completed.

 Each party's obligation to consummate the Merger is also subject to other specified customary conditions, including the representations and warranties of the other party being true and correct as of the date of the Merger Agreement and as of the closing date of the Merger, generally subject to an overall material adverse effect qualification, and the performance in all material respects by the other party of its obligations under the Merger Agreement required to be performed on or prior to the date of the closing of the Merger.
 Enliven's obligation to consummate the Merger is also subject to the completion of the Financing Transaction such that Enliven receives gross proceeds of at least \$131.6 million and our obligation to consummate the Merger is subject to the completion of the Financing Transaction such that Enliven receives gross proceeds of at least \$75.0 million.

 The Merger Agreement contains certain termination rights of each of us and Enliven, including, subject to compliance with the applicable terms of the Merger Agreement, the right of each party to terminate the Merger Agreement to enter into a definitive agreement for a superior proposal.
-Upon termination of the Merger Agreement under specified circumstances, we may be required to pay Enliven a termination fee of \$3.0 million and Enliven may be required to pay us a termination fee of \$3.0 million if Enliven or we terminate the Merger Agreement at specified times with all conditions to closing of the Merger satisfied other than completion of the Financing Transaction such that Enliven receives gross proceeds of at least \$131.6 million or \$75 million, respectively.
+Upon termination of the Merger Agreement under specified circumstances, we may be required to pay Enliven a termination fee of \$3.0 million and Enliven may be required to pay us a termination fee of \$9.75 million.
+In addition, Enliven will be required to pay us a termination fee of \$3.0 million if Enliven or we terminate the Merger Agreement at specified times with all conditions to closing of the Merger satisfied other than completion of the Financing Transaction such that Enliven receives gross proceeds of at least \$131.6 million or \$75 million, respectively.